mynk8/Wizzly/README.md

 - **Fail-Safe Architecture**: If internet cuts off, Wizzly seamlessly switches to offline-only mode so that learning never stops.
 - **Built for Low-End Devices**: Lightweight frontend, no backend calls, and full local storage usage make it ideal for low-RAM, low-power systems.

-**Wizzly doesn’t just digitize education—it decentralizes it.** It removes every traditional blocker—connectivity, cost, hardware, and complexity—and delivers a truly inclusive, personalized, and scalable solution aligned with **UN SDG 4: Quality Education**.
+Wizzly doesn’t just digitize education—it decentralizes it.** It removes every traditional blocker—connectivity, cost, hardware, and complexity—and delivers a truly inclusive, personalized, and scalable solution aligned with **UN SDG 4: Quality Education.

 ## ✨ Features